jeremyruppel/walrus/README.md

 ### :plus

-Returns the sum of two numbers
+Returns the sum of two numbers.

 Parameters:

 	number - the number to add to the expression

 Usage: